ceramicnetwork/docs/docs/learn/overview.md

 Clients provide standard interfaces for performing transactions and queries on streams, and are installed into applications.
 Clients are also responsible for authenticating users and signing transactions.

-Currently there are three JavaScript clients for Ceramic.
+Currently there are three clients for Ceramic.
 Additional client implementations can easily be developed in other programming languages:

 - **JS HTTP client:** A lightweight JavaScript client which connects to a remote Ceramic node over HTTP.
 The JS HTTP client is recommended for application developers.
 - **JS Core client:** A JavaScript client which also includes a full Ceramic node.
 The JS Core client is for those who want the maximum decentralization of running the full Ceramic protocol directly in a browser application.